cmitsakopoulos/Paris-Saclay_Notes/Multivariate_Statistics/Course_R.md

 ```R
 t.test(your_variable, mu = X)
 ```
-Where your_variable relates to either an independent or dependent variable and **mu** the *hypothesised mean for your population*; a metric for analysing the null hypothesis.
+Where your_variable relates to either an independent or dependent variable and **mu** is the *hypothesised mean for your population*; a metric for analysing the null hypothesis.

 For **multiple sample** t-tests, replace parts of code as required:
 ```R